camenduru/DiffusionAwards/README.md

 - The award application will be closed on May 1st, 2023.
 - [Award Application Form](https://github.com/camenduru/awards/issues/new?assignees=&labels=&template=award_application.yml)

-### ✅ Voters
+### 👀 Voters
 - More than 100 voters will be invited to join the voting session.
 - We will invite those who have made significant contributions to the community, including artists and developers.
 - We will announce the usernames of those who have been invited to join on May 1st, 2023.

+### ✅ ❎ Voting Process
 - Using the prompts provided by the applicants, we will generate images, which will then be shown to the voters.
+- All PNG info will be deleted from the images, so voters will not know which images belong to which creator.
-The voters will indicate whether they approve or disapprove of each image.
-All yes and no votes will be made public and shown in real-time on this repository.
+- The voters will indicate whether they approve ✅ or disapprove ❎ of each image.
+- All yes and no votes will be made public and shown in real-time on this repository.

 ### 💰 Money Award
 - The award winners will be announced on June 1st, 2023.